Past Mellon Postdoctoral Fellows

 His current research project is the history of in-flight entertainment and its links to globalization, mass tourism, and transnational Hollywood.
 The institution of in-flight entertainment media technology offers insight into cultural globalization, media convergence, the alliance between travel and entertainment industries, and the shifting boundaries between public and private.

-Steve has accepted a tenure track position in the Film and Media Studies program at George Mason University to begin AY 2011-12.
+Steve is an Assistant Professor in the Film and Media Studies program at George Mason University to begin AY 2011-12.

 2010-12 Mellon Fellows